ExtremeElectronics/RC20XX-file-transfer-programs/README.md

 Drop files to the black and green directory display to upload files to your RC20xx Select files in the directory display and click on the buttons on the left to Erase, Copy slected files to a directory on your computer.
 Disconnect to detach from the com port (and exit from file transfer on an RC2040)

+# Non file GUI's
+## Debug-RC2040.py
+A GUI to set a Watch on a memory Address (results in the serial terminal).
+Set Trace debugging against the processor and disk commands (results in the seial terminal), Dumps 2K of memory starting at Address to the Debug tool window, or Disassemble the memory at an Address to the Debug tool window.

 ## Port Monitor
 Monitors Serial ports and displays current ports attached, and any newly connected ports are highlighted.